 AccessNow: Pin-pointing Accessibility Worldwide

-AccessNow, external link is an interactive map that uses crowdsourcing to collect and share accessibility information.
+AccessNow, external link, opens in new window is an interactive map that uses crowdsourcing to collect and share accessibility information.
 Search for specific places or browse the map to see what is nearby with the accessibility features desired.
 Every new pin added contributes to the AccessNow community, creating access worldwide.